-Netskope: NewEdge, SASE and the future of cloud security | Company Report | Business Chief APAC
+Netskope: NewEdge, SASE and the future of cloud security | Business Chief APAC

 The global cybersecurity industry is undergoing a radical transformation.
 As enterprise network architectures move steadily away from centralised infrastructure-based solutions and towards the cloud, cybersecurity teams are being presented with a completely different landscape.
 A significant number of legacy firms are struggling to achieve the same level of cyber defence in these cloud-native environments.

 “Traditionally, cybersecurity was very on-premises and control based.
 You’d pivot and run your users, transactions and data through your network to be inspected and controlled through your stack.
-In a cloud-based environment, that on-prem approach doesn’t work anymore,” explains , Chief Security Officer (CSO) APAC at .
+In a cloud-based environment, that on-prem approach doesn’t work anymore,” explains David Fairman, Chief Security Officer (CSO) APAC at Netskope.

 Founded in 2012, Netskope has spent the past decade becoming a trailblazing innovator and industry leader in the cloud security space.
 “We’re a cloud-native data protection and data security platform.
 Period,” says Fairman.
 “We’re the only pure play, cloud native secure access service edge (SASE - pronounced “sassy”) platform in the industry.
 SASE is a services-oriented approach that allows full data protection, next-gen secure web gateway, zero-trust, cloud security policy management and CASB, ‘all-in-one’ platform, through one single pane of glass with one policy engine.”